 The colorful town of Sayulita Mexico is located on the Pacific Coast side of Mexico, at the south end of the state of Nayarit and north of Banderas Bay.

-From Puerto Vallarta to Sayulita, it’s approximately a 45-minute drive and easily accessible by car.
+From Puerto Vallarta to Sayulita, it’s approximately a 45-minute drive.

 HOW TO GET HERE